crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 That was the theory.
 Here's the actual math from the patch.

-A Solid Queue worker needs database connections for three things: polling for new jobs, sending its heartbeat, and executing jobs.
-In the threads concurrency model, every thread can query the database concurrently, so each thread needs its own connection.
-The formula is `threads + 2`: one connection per thread, plus two for the worker's own polling and heartbeat.
+A Solid Queue worker needs database connections for three things: polling for jobs, heartbeats, and running jobs.
+With threads, every thread can query the database at the same time, so each one holds its own connection.
+That's `threads + 2`: one per thread, plus two for the worker itself.

-In the fiber concurrency model on Rails 7.2+, all fibers run on a single reactor thread.
-Only one fiber executes at a time.
-That means fibers can never make concurrent database queries.
+With fibers on Rails 7.2+, all fibers run on one reactor thread.
+Only one executes at a time, so they can never hit the database concurrently.
 They share one connection.
-Active Record on 7.2+ helps here: connections are query-scoped, meaning they're released back to the pool after each query rather than held for the lifetime of the fiber.
-So the formula is `1 + 2 = 3`: one shared execution connection, plus two for polling and heartbeat.
+Active Record 7.2+ makes this work: connections are released after each query instead of held for the fiber's lifetime.
+That's `1 + 2 = 3`.
+One shared connection, two for the worker.

-Same number of concurrent jobs, different concurrency model, very different connection requirements:
+Same concurrency, wildly different connection costs:

 | Concurrent jobs | Thread DB pool (per process) | Fiber DB pool (per process) |
 |---|---|---|